Where are they now? The 11 kids handed Liverpool debuts by Rodgers

 The midfielder only managed another four appearances for the club before signing for Rangers at the expiration of his contract in 2016.

-His time in Scotland has been hampered by injuries, and the 23-year-old is spending the 2019-20 season on loan at League One side Fleetwood Town.
+His time in Scotland has been hampered by injuries, and the 25-year-old is turning out under fellow Liverpudlian Joey Barton at Bristol Rovers.

 Chirivella has made just 11 senior appearances during his seven years on Merseyside, while he has also been loaned out on three separate occasions.